chourasiyadhananjay/chourasiyadhananjay/README.md

 - 👋 Hi, I’m @chourasiyadhananjay
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m a full stack web developer
 - 💞️ I’m looking to collaborate on python and django based web applications
 - 📫 How to reach me github @chourasiyadhananjay